RichardWhiteG2/firebase-functions-boilerplate/README.md

 # Cloud Function VichosWordl

-This is the presales Cloud Functions service for the presales app
+This is the boilerplate Cloud Functions service.

 ## 💻 Technologies